The Hebrew Word Satan

 Some interesting scriptural examples concerning the prohibition of mixing, begins with a curious command of God in Leviticus is this one.

 ‘You shall keep My statutes.
 You shall not let your livestock breed with another kind.
 You shall not sow your field with mixed seed.
 Nor shall a garment of mixed linen and wool come upon you".

 An odd demand at first glance, unless you understand the underlying principle of the danger of mixing.
 The fact that there are three categories reveals that this command has a spiritual application.
 We might find our example in the modern day practice of genetic modification.
 Through this mixing of genetic material in species of plants for the production of what appears to be "good for food and pleasant to the eye" consumption, is actually being discovered to be unhealthy and environmentally damaging.
 It is also to be noted that these genetically altered and mixed plants are almost completely sterile.

 This visualizes for us how mixing the seed of God's Word and truth with worldly human thought philosophy and agenda can create a confusing tree of "good and evil" that looks "good for food and pleasant to the eye" but is utterly unhealthy, damaging, and unproductive.

 This is also displayed in the mixing of species as it applies to livestock.
-If you mix a female horse with a male donkey you end up with a mule which cannot reproduce and such is the case for other mixed species of beast such as the liger (lion and tiger) and geep (goat and sheep) which are also noted for their genetic fallibility.
-This agrees with another definition of the word for evening (erev) and that of sterility Could this be God's image that to us that to mix natures might seem like interesting and profitable mutations but they are in reality deforming and unproductive.
+If you mix a female horse with a male donkey you end up with a mule which cannot reproduce and such is the case for other mixed species of a beast such as a liger (lion and tiger) and "geep" (goat and sheep) which are also noted for their genetic fallibility.
+This agrees with another definition of the word for "evening" (erev) and that of sterility Could this be God's image that to us that to mix natures might seem like interesting and profitable mutations but they are in reality deforming and unproductive.